 Q: Is there a cost to just view and interact with visualizations?

 Q: Can anyone with a UW Netid access the Tableau Server to see "published" reports?

-A: Yes.
+A: Any UW faculty or staff can access UW's Tableau Server.
 One just needs access to the Enterprise Data Warehouse (EDW) and to Tableau Server (request via ).

 Q: Can I share my Tableau Desktop license with others?

 A: No. Licenses are granted to a UW NetID individual, or in Tableau terms, an Authorized User.
 That Authorized User may install, via the Product Key, one copy of the Desktop Software on his or her primary computer and a second copy on his or her secondary portable or home computer.
 The Tableau Desktop license may not be shared with other users.
 See the Tableau End User License Agreement (EULA) for more information.

 A: Yes, Tableau Desktop licenses can be transfered from one employee to another.
 Send your request to firstname.lastname@example.org